samura/book-list/readme.md

 ## Objectives
 - responsive and atractive design
-- clear separation of VC
+- clear separation of viewer/controller
 - creation of a filter (same filter applies to list and show, on "Similar Readings")
 - reusable templates (book-small.html and info.html)
 - use of ui-router